stephenslab/single-cell-topics/README.md

-# single-cell-topics
+# single-cell topics

-Analysis of single-cell RNA-seq data using a topic model.
+Analysis of single-cell RNA-seq data using topic models.